Overtime vs Side Hustle

 The Side Hustle Case

 Side hustles have different strengths.
 They can grow beyond hourly work into something scalable.
 You build skills and relationships outside your employer.
 You control your schedule and can work when you want.
-And some side hustles can eventually replace your job entirely if that's your goal.
+Some side hustles can eventually replace your job entirely if that is your goal.

 The Tax Reality